 You can check out our guide to iPhone vs Android: which is better for photography for a detailed comparison.

 With smartphone camera technology continually advancing, you may be justified in wondering whether they have equalled or even surpassed the quality of traditional interchangeable-lens cameras like DSLRs or mirrorless models.
-However, for the time being and the forseeable future, the answer is no, and this is largely to do with physical hardware limitations.
-A digital camera can pack in a physically larger imaging sensor, which allows it to produce images with greater dynamic range (difference betwen light and dark areas in an image) and lower noise.
+However, for the time being and the foreseeable future, the answer is no, and this is largely to do with physical hardware limitations.

 Cameras also have the advantage of interchangeable lenses – being able to swap on an 85mm f/1.4 lens is always going to give you better results than a smartphone’s portrait mode.
 Granted, if you were to look at the two images side by side on a small phone screen the differences might not be so obvious.
 But the moment you try to view the image on a larger display, or even print it, the difference in quality will be immediately apparent.

-Smartphones have their advantages of course – they’re convenient, they’re always online, and they’re the camera you always have on you.
+And, smartphones have their advantages, of course, they’re convenient, they’re always online, and they’re the camera you always have on you.
 If you’re still not sure which is right for you, then have a look at our guide to Smartphone vs Digital Camera: Which is better?

 How we test smartphones